TakiraMcCoy/ticket-lifecycle/README.md

 <img width="749" alt="Screen Shot 2024-01-17 at 10 42 10 PM" src="https://github.com/TakiraMcCoy/ticket-lifecycle/assets/155402684/e2b1c959-0275-41ff-80d9-db692f0a2787">

-Select "Tickets"/"My Tickets"/"Assigned to Me" to  access the ticket assigned.
+Select "Tickets"/"My Tickets"/"Assigned to Me" to  assess the ticket assigned.

 Respond with the solution to the issue.

-Mark ticket status as "resloved" and "post reply"
+Mark ticket status as "resolved" and "post reply".